How to Prepare:

 Prioritize which employers you would like to talk with

 There are typically lines to meet with recruiters.
-If you can only attend the career fair for a short period of time, plan out which companies you would like to meet with.
+If you can only attend the career fair for a short period of time, plan out which companies you would like to meet with the most.
 Be prepared to re-evaluate your plan if certain lines are longer than expected.

 What to Wear: